Citi is an advertising partner.

 To get a better sense of how good the PenFed Power Cash Rewards is, we compared it to other credit cards available.
 Below we compared and contrasted the most relevant features for each match-up.

 The Citi® Double Cash Card is one of the closest cards you can get to the PenFed Power Cash Rewards, without having to join PenFed.
-The card awards 1% cash back on all purchases, and another 1% back as you pay.
-The Citi® Double Cash Card does not come with any bonus, unlike the PenFed Power Cash Rewards.
+The card awards Earn 2% cash back on purchases: 1% when you buy plus 1% as you pay.
+The Citi® Double Cash Card – 18 month BT offer does not come with any bonus, unlike the PenFed Power Cash Rewards.
 Therefore, assuming a similar rewards rates on both cards, the PenFed Power Cash Rewards will provide consumers with the better short-term value, and a bigger gross return on spending overall.

 PenFed Power Cash Rewards vs PenFed Platinum Rewards VISA Signature® Card